levetation/spaceweather/spaceWeather.md

 CMEs observed by Climate observatorys at Lagrangian points.
 They can measure increases in interplanetary magnetic field strength (IMF), solar wind speed and denisty giving Earth a 15-60 minute warning.

 **Solar Radiation Storms**

 SRSs occur when large magnetic eruptions cause CMEs & solar flares to accelerate charged particles in solar atmous to high vels; most commonly protons.
 Protons penetrate the magnetosphere and are guided down B-field lines and penetrate the atmosphere at the poles.

-National Oceanic and Atmospheric Administration (NOAA) Space Weather Scale: S1-S5
+ NOAA Space Weather Scale: S1-S5

 """The start of a Solar Radiation Storm is defined as the time when the flux of protons at energies ≥ 10 MeV equals or exceeds 10 proton flux units (1 pfu = 1 particle*cm-2*s-1*ster-1)."""

 NOAA Space Weather Scales: https://www.swpc.noaa.gov/sites/default/files/images/NOAAscales.pdf

 **Geomagnetic storms**

 Major disturbance of Earth's magnetosphere where there is a highly efficient exchange of energy from solar wind into space surrouding Earth.

 Solar wind conditions effective for generating GMSs are long sustaining (several hours) but most importantly a **southward** directed solar wind i.e., solar wind moving in opposite direction to Earth's B-field.